 You may pay your tuition by VISA, MasterCard, Money Order, or personal Checks.
 The ICAOM financial aid counselors are available Monday through Friday from 9:00 a.m. to 5:00 p.m.
 (Hawaii Time).
-The telephone number is (808) 521-2288.
-Or, you may write to us at the following address: Financial Aid Office
+You may write to us at the following address:

+Financial Aid Office

-Institute of Clinical Acupuncture and Oriental Medicine 100 North Beretania Street, Suite 203 B Honolulu, HI 96817
+Institute of Clinical Acupuncture and Oriental Medicine

+100 North Beretania Street, Suite 203 B

+Honolulu, HI 96817